labib108/Shop-Management-System/README.md

-# 📦 Inventory Management System using Laravel
+# 📦 Shop Management System using Laravel
-A modern and efficient **Inventory Management System** built with **Laravel** to streamline stock management, sales tracking, and invoicing with user authentications.
+A modern and efficient **Shop Management System** built with **Laravel** to streamline stock management, sales tracking, and invoicing with user authentications.

 ## 🚀 Features
 ### 🛡 Authentication & Security